Brilhante29/Brilhante29/README.md

 ### About

 I build systems that take AI research into production.
-My work sits at the intersection of two tracks I've followed in parallel since early on:
+My work sits at the intersection of two tracks I have followed in parallel since early on:

-- **Applied AI research** — computer vision and GenAI, peer-reviewed in IEEE and Springer (stroke detection from wearable signals at 99% accuracy, medical image analysis, license plate recognition)
+- **Applied AI research**: computer vision and GenAI, peer reviewed in IEEE and Springer (stroke detection from wearable signals at 99% accuracy, medical image analysis, license plate recognition)
-- **Scalable backend engineering** — microservices and distributed systems in production, currently at Zup (Itaú Group)
+- **Scalable backend engineering**: microservices and distributed systems in production, currently at Zup (Itaú Group)

 I care less about a headline accuracy number and more about what it takes to make a model survive real data: noise, latency, cost, and monitoring.